Full disclosure, even as southern born and bred as I am, I cannot fry chicken, Now that we have that behind us....

 I stopped reading the article before they went as far as to say they frowned upon eating fried chicken with your hands.
 Please dear God, say it is not so.

-Even though I am cursed and cannot create this simple southern dish, part of the southern trinity together with biscuits and collards, I cannot help but think that Clemmie, my DH's family cook, said it best when she said, "Cook 'til done, season to taste."
+Even though I am cursed and cannot create this simple southern dish, part of the southern trinity together with biscuits and collards, I cannot help but think that Clemmie, said it best when she said, "Cook 'til done, season to taste."